xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures23.md

 pick the plan with the lowest cost (termed the *optimal plan*) for the actual query execution.

-With the `explain()` method of `ArangoStatement` users can check which execution plan the optimizer pick or retrieve a list of other plans that optimizer did not choose.
+With the `explain()` method of `AvocadoStatement` users can check which execution plan the optimizer pick or retrieve a list of other plans that optimizer did not choose.
 The plan will reveal many details about which indexes are used etc.
 `explain()` will also return the of optimizer rules applied so users can validate whether or not a query allows using a specific optimization.

-Execution of AQL queries has been rewritten in C++, allowing many queries to avoid the conversion of documents between ArangoDB's internal low-level data structure and the V8 object representation format.
+Execution of AQL queries has been rewritten in C++, allowing many queries to avoid the conversion of documents between AvocadoDB's internal low-level data structure and the V8 object representation format.

 The framework for optimizer rules is now also generally cluster-aware, allowing